 Grant Support

-In 2025, the Hub gratefully received a stage 2 grant from the Community Energy Fund (CEF).
+In 2025, the Hub received a stage 2 grant from the Community Energy Fund (CEF).
 In 2024, we got a grant from the Climate Change Collaboration and a stage 1 grant from the Community Energy Fund (CEF).

 These three grants have paid for an initial business plan, a feasibility study, a concept grid study, an initial and then detailed finance model, the evolution of our Community Integrated Investment Model (CIIM), our toolkit on making energy ownership accessible for all, our community finance report, a community survey, community engagement workshops and report.
 We have also done multiple submissions, stakeholder and investor engagement.